Category Archives: Nebraska

 • Class C Vehicles

-Both Class A and Class B Commercial Drivers Licenses may also need endorsements to drive specific types of vehicles, including passenger or school buses.
-And a Class A licensee, with the appropriate needed endorsements, can drive any vehicle that a Class B license holder is authorized to drive.
+Both Class A and Class B CDLs may also require endorsements to drive specific types of vehicles, for example school or passenger buses.
+And a Class A licensee, with the proper needed endorsements, can drive any vehicle that a Class B licensee is qualified to operate.

 Click Here to Get Free Information on Truck Driving Schools Near You!